Texas Children's Hospital Fellows College

 Communities I identify with: Fathers, Real Madrid, Latinx, Real Madrid, partners who are in medicine, Real Madrid, F45, Venezuelans, Dog owners (Aussie), Real Madrid

-Mary Jenkins, First–Year
+Mary Jenkins, Third-Year

 I chose BCM/TCH fellowship because: My niece with Ebstein anomaly was treated here many years ago, and I remembered the feeling we had as a family that she was getting the best care in the world.
 I wanted to learn from the best so I can pass along that blessing to other families.